 “It’s about how you’re getting your biofuel,” Hudson concurs.
 “If you’re coming up with some clever new system to use algae or plankton from the sea, that actually might be a good long-term solution, but if you’re if you’re talking about land-based biofuels, then the land uses are too important for other things.”

 Even with biofuels from waste or sustainable crops, Gent concedes that there are limits to how far it is possible to scale up biofuel usage, as it would be impossible to source enough sustainable biofuel for the thousands of vessels sailing the world’s seas.
 Even before that, demand would price biofuels out of the market.
-Hudson adds that biofuels are close to the only viable solution for aerospace at the moment, an industry is likely to pay more for it than the ocean transport sector.
+Hudson adds that biofuels are close to the only viable solution for aerospace at the moment, an industry that is likely to pay more for it than the ocean transport sector.

 Push and pull